All about tax deductions

 - Home loan principal repaid, wherein the principal portion of the home loan EMI qualifies for deduction under Section 80C

 - Employees Provident Fund (EPF) where 12 per cent of your salary is deducted every month and an equal amount is contributed by your employer and put into a fund maintained by the government or your company's provident fund trust.
-Only your contribution towards the fund is eligible for deduction from taxable income of the basic salary towards EPF
+Only your contribution towards the fund is eligible for deduction from taxable income of the basic salary.

-- Tuition fees up to two children can be claimed for.
+- Tuition fees for up to two children can be claimed.
 However, any payment towards any development fees or donation to institutions is excluded

 - Contributions to the public provident fund